 Teen faces cruelty charges after horse was left to die on Southern University's campus

-BATON ROUGE - A teenager is wanted for animal cruelty after he allegedly abandoned his dying horse at Southern University earlier this month.
+BATON ROUGE - A teenager is wanted for animal cruelty after he allegedly abandoned his dying horse at Southern University in February.

 An arrest warrant filed Wednesday alleges that Jerimiah Mitchell, 17, rode the horse onto campus without permission Feb.
 6 before its leg got stuck in a hole in front of the university's law center.
 The animal collapsed, and Mitchell was seen trying to get the horse back up before he ran off, leaving it behind.